hhvm/user-documentation/guides/hack/12-enums/01-intro.md

 @@ intro-examples/member-values.php @@

 **NOTE**: There is no notion of sequential, implicit values to enum members.
 For example, if you set the first member to `0`, the next member doesn't, by default, have the value of `1`.
-All enum members must have an explicit value assigned to it.
+Each enum member must have an explicit value assigned to it.

 ## Casting to underlying type